kinecosystem/kin-ios/KinBase/README.md

 ```

 ### Are there Fees?
 It depends.
-Normally by default payments on the Kin Blockchain are charged a minimal fee of 100 Quark (1 Quark = 0.001 Kin) each.
+By default, payments on the Kin Blockchain are charged a minimal fee of 100 Quark (1 Quark = 0.001 Kin) each.
 The minimum required fee is dictated by the Blockchain.
 Fees on the Kin blockchain are an anti-spam feature intended to prevent malicious actors from spamming the network.
 Registered Kin apps are given a whitelisted account, which they can use to exempt their or their users' transactions using the [Sign Transaction webhook](https://docs.kin.org/how-it-works#sign-transaction).

 When using KinAccountContext configured with the Agora KinEnvironment, by default a fee will not be added to the payment unless you specifically want your users to pay fees instead of you providing whitelisting.
 This can be achieved by overridintg and setting the `isWhitelistingAvailable` parameter to false in the `KinTransactionWhitelistingApi` instance when configuring your `KinEnvironment` instance.